 The closest seismic event of that year happened on February 3rd, 2016 at a distance of about 11 miles (17 kilometers) off our coast and was 2.5 on the Richter Magnitude Scale, and was also the weakest.

-Most people don’t comprehend the Richter Magnitude Scale.
-Neither do I. United States Geological Survey defines it as follows:
+For a better comprehention of the Richter Magnitude Scale, the United States Geological Survey defines it as follows:

 1.0 to 2.9 Richter Magnitude Scale:

 I. Not felt except by a very few under especially favorable conditions.

 II.
 Felt only by a few persons at rest, especially on upper floors of buildings.